ekmadsen/Logging/README.md

 ## Benefit (Reading Logs)  ##

-I dispense with my sales order example, since I don't actually have that data.
+I'll dispense with my sales order example, since I don't actually have that data.
 I was just using sales orders to illustrate what's possible with my logger.
 I'll show you instead the data automatically logged by by my [AspNetCore.Middleware](https://github.com/ekmadsen/AspNetCore.Middleware) solution, which uses this component.

 Find all tracing logs related to a given correlation ID: